raw-labs/raw-mock-data-format-api/README.md

 ### Description

-This repository provides a **Mock Data API Template** using the RAW Labs platform.
+This repository provides a **Mock Data Format API Template** using the RAW Labs platform.
 It demonstrates how to create API endpoints that return mock JSON and CSV responses using SQL queries.
 This template serves as a starting point for building APIs that can be used for prototyping, testing, or demonstrating functionality without requiring a live data source.

 ### How It Works